AryanKhokale/AryanKhokale/README.md

 ---

 ## 🧩 Problem-Solving & System Design Mindset
+**I approach problems with a systems-first mindset, building scalable and impactful solutions, and continuously optimizing them for smoother performance, robustness, and efficiency.**
 - ✔️ **Build → Scale → Optimize**
 - ✔️ **Think in systems, not scripts**
 - ✔️ **Balance latency, cost, and accuracy**